jannafierst/HiC_Assemblies/Workflow.md

 ```

-5. Concatenate the contigs to keep, generating your decontaminated genome assembly.
+<b>5.
+Concatenate the contigs to keep, generating your decontaminated genome assembly.
+We made this script to remove only bacterial contigs, or to remove all but nematode contigs.
+Generally, we find that it is better to only remove bacterial contigs, especially for species less studied.</b>

 decontaminate_step5.sh